dslm4515/BMLFS/README.md

 These build recipes allow to build packages for a MLFS, a Musl [based] Linux from Scratch system.
 Such system uses Musl as libc, LibreSSL for SSL support, and S6+S6-rc for init system.

+Currently, Qt5 is the default Qt toolkit.
+Packages that can be built against Qt6 & Qt5 will have the Qt6 version stored in `/opt/qt6`.
+Eventually, Qt6 will be the default with Qt5 versions of packages in `/opt/qt5`.
 Layout

 <ul>